Skip to main content

 platform-cluster 1hr environment=platform

-worker-cluster-1 1hr environment=dev
+worker-1 1hr environment=dev

-However, the sub-Promises WCR (i.e. the Knative and Postgres WCR) should not be installed in the Platform Cluster, but in the Worker Cluster.
-When you executed the quick start script, it registered the Worker Cluster with a label environment: dev (as per output above).
-The clusterSelector field in the sub-Promises are set to exactly that:
+However, the sub-Promises' Dependencies (i.e. the Knative and Postgres Dependencies) should not be installed in the platform cluster, but in the worker cluster.
+When you executed the quick start script, it registered the worker cluster as a Destination with a label environment: dev (as per output above).
+The destinationSelectors field in the sub-Promises are set to target those clusters:

 apiVersion: platform.kratix.io/v1alpha1